-To coincide with our recently announced Point Blank Writing Camp, we’ve rounded up a list of methods tools which are perfect for aiding online collaboration between musicians.
+As the world has changed due to the pandemic and making music in recent times has had to take place predominantly online, we’ve rounded up a list of tools and techniques that are perfect for aiding online collaboration between musicians.
 These tips and tools are great for making music with other artists when you can’t be there in the studio together.
 If you have access to the internet or a smartphone there are plenty of ways to collaborate so take your pick.
 You’ll probably be familiar with a few of these but we’re sure there are a few new tools, tips and techniques that will benefit your creative process.
 Dive into our roundup of the best tools and techniques for online collaboration below.

 If you want to get to grips with making music in a studio, or need any further help with remote collaboration Point Blank’s courses in London, Los Angeles and Online are a sure way to kickstart your music career and help make your mark on the music industry.
-Until August 10th we’re offering 25% off selected online and LA courses, so now’s your chance to join the Point Blank family for less.
+Until 30th April, we’re offering 25% off selected London, Online and LA courses using the codes LONDON25, ONLINE25 and LA25 – so now’s your chance to join the Point Blank family for less.

 Software, Websites & Apps

 Ableton Link – Link is a technology that keeps devices in time over a local network, so you can forget the hassle of setting up and focus on playing music.
 This is perfect for those quarantined together as it works using a local internet connection.

 Splice – Although Splice is best known for its endless sample libraries and production perks, the website also hosts its own community where artists can search for one another and collaborate.

 Endlesss – The Endlesss iOS app puts collaboration at the forefront of creativity allowing you to jam live with others from across the globe using drums, notes and effects.
 As well as creating killer tracks with your friends on Endlesss, you’re also able to browse its growing community of artists and explore their sounds for inspiration.